matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 To interact with our smart contract, we also need its ABI.

 - Create the `./src/abi.json` file.
-- You can get the contract's abi in the hardhat project folder in the `./artifacts/Greeter.sol/Greeter.json` file.
+- You can get the contract's ABI in the hardhat project folder in the `./artifacts/Greeter.sol/Greeter.json` file.
 You should copy the `abi` array and paste it into the `abi.json` created in the previous step.
 <!-- TODO: hopefully there will be a better way to get the Abi-->

 Set the `GREETER_CONTRACT_ABI` to require the ABI file.